Get The Help You Need (504) 586-5200

 July 30th, 2018

-By Zach Christiansen of The Bowling Christiansen Law Firm, A Professional Law Corporation on Monday, July 30, 2018.
+By Zach Christiansen of The Bowling Law Firm, A Professional Law Corporation on Monday, July 30, 2018.
 NEW ORLEANS, Louisiana.
 Some doctors claim that they order extra medical tests for patients as a defensive measure because they worry about lawsuits.
 Yet, until recently, there was no proof that doctors do order more tests.
 The New York Times recently reported on a study that found that doctors indeed do order more tests when they have a fear of a lawsuit.
-According to the paper, posted on the National Bureau of Economic Research, the researchers were able to study how doctors behaved in the Military Health System, where patients are barred from pursuing lawsuits, and how doctors in similar situations behaved......
+According to the paper, posted on the National Bureau of Economic Research, the researchers were able to study how doctors behaved in the Military Health System, where patients are barred from pursuing lawsuits, and how doctors in similar situations behaved when......

 read more